What Is the Maximum Amount for Small Claims Court?

 The differences come down to three things: complexity, cost, and legal representation.

-In a regular civil court, cases can take months or years to resolve.
-Legal representation is almost always required or strongly advised.
-Filing fees are higher, procedural rules are strict, and the entire process demands significant time and money.
+In regular civil court, cases can take months or years to resolve.
+Legal representation is almost always required or strongly recommended.
+Filing fees are higher, procedural rules are strict, and the process demands significant time and money.

 Small claims court strips most of that away.
-Filing fees are typically low, often between $30 and $200, depending on the jurisdiction.
+Filing fees are typically low — often between $30 and $200, depending on the jurisdiction.
 Most hearings are resolved in a single appearance, usually lasting less than an hour.
-Many courts actively discourage or even restrict the use of lawyers in the courtroom so that both sides stand on equal footing.
+Many courts actively discourage or restrict the use of lawyers so that both sides stand on equal footing.

 For disputes under the local filing threshold, it is simply a more practical way to get a resolution.